Who Plays Online Lottery in India?

-Recognized by the Centre as a desi gaming tradition, lotteries in India have been left to individual state regulation.
-Kerala was the first state to abolish private drawings and establish its legal lottery in 1967.
+Kerala was the first State to abolish private drawings and establish its legal lottery in 1967.
 Soon, others followed suit, and today 13 states allow or run official government lotteries:

 Arunachal Pradesh, Assam, Goa, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Punjab, Sikkim, and West Bengal.

 Meghalaya is the latest addition to the list (2019), while the Union Territory of Chandigarh also allows the State Lottery of Punjab, being a joint capital of the same State and Haryana.

 Andhra Pradesh was at one point considering running its own legal lottery (and even having offshore casinos) in an attempt to boost its tourism industry and public finances.
 Yet, this has not been voted in by AP legislators so far.

 The Centre has recognized the importance of India’s lottery traditions and gaming culture since the infamous Public Gaming Act (1867).
 States were allowed to bring under control Satta Matka games and rein in the influence of rogue Matka kings.